 Our tools are part of ourselves.
 When we use a tool, such as a blind person’s cane or an “enactive torch” (Froese et al. 2012), it’s hard to tell where the body boundary ends, and where the tool begins.
 In fact, the reports we make using those tools are often that the limit of the body moves to the edge of the tool, instead of remaining contained within the skin.

-The blind people’s cane becomes the extension of their body.
+Blind people’s cane becomes an extension of their body.
 Credit: Blind Fields/Flickr.

 Now, one could say that AI is a very complex object, which can’t be considered as a mere tool like the aforementioned cases.
 This is why it’s helpful to thought-experimentally replace the tool by a human.
 An example would be psychological manipulation, through some abusive or deceptive tactics, such as a psychopathic businessman bullying his insecure colleague into extra work for him, or a clever young boy grooming his mother into buying him what he wants.
 Since the object of the manipulation is an autonomous, goal-driven human, one can now ask them how they feel as well.
 And in fact, it has been reported by psychology specialists like George Simon (Simon & Foley 2011) that people being manipulated do feel a perceived loss of their sense of agency, and struggle in finding the reasons why they acted in certain ways.
 In most cases, they will invent fictitious causes, which they will swear are real.
 Other categories of examples could be as broad as social obligations, split-brain patients or any external mechanisms that force people (or living entities for that matter, as these examples are innumerable in biology) to act in a certain way, without them having a good reason of their own for it.